leobudima/elogii-blog/content/how-to-compete-with-amazon-delivery.md

 Optimizing delivery fulfillment isn’t a quick nor easy way to fight off Amazon.

-But in the long run, it repays itself manyfold.
+But in the long run, it repays itself manifold.

 And when it comes to optimization, technology is the key.